Last Updated on February 3, 2024 by Carrie Stephens

-Toe-tapping, or foot clenching, involves involuntary muscle spasms, which cause the toes to open and close repeatedly.
-This condition can affect one or both of the parrot’s feet.
+Toe-tapping (or foot clenching) involves involuntary muscle spasms, which cause the toes to open and close repeatedly.
+This condition can affect one or both feet.

 Some parrots, like cockatoos, stamp their feet when threatened, which is also entirely different.

 Excessive Vitamins And Minerals

-This reaction could be due to feeding a parrot too much of a certain food or nutritional supplements, leading to a mineral or chemical imbalance.
+This response could be due to feeding a parrot too much of a certain food or nutritional supplements, leading to a mineral or chemical imbalance in the body.

 Spirulina is often the reason for toe-tapping because it’s a common ingredient in pellets.
 This blue-green algae is considered to be among the world’s most nutrient-rich foods.

 A parrot needs blood tests to determine if its ionized calcium level is low (hypocalcemia).
-If the tests show that the parrot needs more calcium, owners should increase its daily intake.
+If the tests show that a parrot needs more calcium, its daily intake should be increased.

 Calcium is found in the following nutritious foods:

 While dairy is a good source of calcium, parrots lack the enzyme (lactase).
-Although not entirely lactose intolerant, parrots’ bodies process lactose poorly.
+Although not entirely lactose intolerant, parrots’ bodies process lactose extremely poorly.

-Alternatively, a vet can administer oral calcium, like liquid NeoCalglucon.
+Alternatively, a vet may administer oral calcium, like liquid NeoCalglucon.

 Toe-tapping usually ceases once normal levels of calcium are restored.
 Sometimes toe-tapping clears up within days of the parrot being given adequate calcium and supportive minerals.

 Although less common, toe-tapping can be due to an infection that causes the organs to swell.
 These organs press against the nerves leading to the feet and toes, causing foot spasms.

 Similarly, when a parrot is in reproductive mode, its organs will enlarge to prepare for reproduction.
 As with infection, this leads to the reproductive organs pressing against the nerves.

-By determining and removing the cause, the toe-tapping syndrome usually goes away shortly after the cause is removed.
-Even so, take the parrot to the vet for a blood test to determine the cause of muscle spasms.
+By determining and removing the cause, toe-tapping syndrome usually goes away shortly after the cause is removed.
+Even so, take the parrot to the vet for a blood test to determine the underlying cause of muscle spasms.

-Sometimes, a simple diet change will be all that’s needed to make a complete recovery.
-Once you’ve identified the cause of toe-tapping in parrots, these are the most common solutions:
+Sometimes, a diet change is the only thing needed to fully recover.
+Once you’ve identified the cause of toe-tapping in pet parrots, these are the most common solutions:

 The most effective way to stop toe-tapping in parrots is a diet change.
 Most avian veterinarians recommend that pellets make up 50% to 70% of a parrot’s diet.